AFTER sitting on 49 countries for the better part of a year I’ve finally added the 50th destination to the list of places I’ve been.

 I’m in Peru for a couple of weeks, on an expedition organised by LAN Airlines and Adventure World, and starting this visit with a day in Lima to get used to the altitude before continuing up to Arequipa and the Colca Canyon.

-Lima – which, I’m told, is called the Garden City of the Pacific – is a former colonial outpost once surrounded by a very solid wall because the Spanish settlers were afraid of getting attached by the natives or pirates invading from the sea.
+Lima – which, I’m told, is called the Garden City of the Pacific – is a former colonial outpost once surrounded by a very solid wall because the Spanish settlers were afraid of getting attacked by the natives or pirates invading from the sea.

 The Plaza de Armas, or the Plaza Mayor which is the big square at the heart of colonial Lima and the place locals gather when they want to demonstrate about something, is flanked by the La Cathedral de Lima and the Palacio de Gobierno as well as a collection of elegant Spanish buildings.